Breadcrumb

 Teaching

-Since my time as PhD-student I have been lecturing in the history of ideas and science – teaching introductory to in-depth courses on the history of political ideas and the history of aesthetics, science and philosophy from Antiquity to our times.
+Since the time as PhD-student I have been lecturing in the history of ideas and science – teaching introductory to in-depth courses on the history of political ideas and the history of aesthetics, science and philosophy from Antiquity to our times.
 I supervise both bachelor and doctoral level students.
 During the autumn term 2011 I was STINT fellow and visiting professor at Williams College, Massachusetts, USA, as part of the STINT (The Swedish Foundation for International Cooperation in Research and Higher Education) programme Excellence in Teaching.

 Administration

 Between 2003 and 2006 I served as director of studies at the department of History of Ideas and Science.
 In January 2009 I became Deputy Head of The Department of Literature, History of Ideas, and Religion, and Associate Head of Education, a position I upheld until June 2011.
 January 2012 – June 2012 I functioned as Associate Head of Doctoral Studies.
 July 2012 - June 2018 I was Head of Department.
-Currently chair of the collegium of history of ideas- and science.
+2018–2023 chair of the collegium of history of ideas- and science.